 - Decent mattresses

-As far as the resort goes you obviously have the casino, but you also have a pool, fitness center, hair salon, carnival and adventure dome (I’ll talk about this more later).
+As far as the resort goes, you obviously have the casino, but you also have a pool, fitness center, hair salon, carnival, and adventure dome (I’ll talk about this more later).
 Circus Circus does not have a spa.

-Circus Circus Doesn’t Have The Best Location
+The Circus Circus Hotel Doesn’t Have The Best Location

 Circus Circus Has Some Cleanliness Issues

 Circus Circus as a whole has a reputation for having cleanliness issues.
 This includes the dirty windows in many of the hotel rooms and the musky smell on the casino floor.
+This isn’t uncommon in Las Vegas since most hotels allow people to smoke, but it’s particularly bad here.
+If you’re sensitive to smoke, take this into account before booking a room at Circus Circus.

-Benefits Of Staying At Circus Circus
+Benefits Of Staying At Circus Circus Las Vegas

 With all the issues that Circus Circus has, there are still some benefits to staying here.
 They include: